Sam-Tracey/Programming-and-Scripting-2021/pands-project2021/README.md

 have a need to perform extensive data analysis or modelling.
 However, for those of us in the Business Intelligence department and Business Analysis department I would propose that a subscription to a site such as DataCamp would make much more sense than purchasing licenses for our current, limited, analysis software.
+Within the Business Intelligence and Business Analysis departments alone, removing our licenses for Minitab and subscribing to Datacamp to pursue one of the career paths (such as Data Science With Python) would generate a savings of €27,300 per annum.
 <br/>
 <br/>
 <br/>